Customize Your Project – Plone Deployment

 Backend: Installing pas.plugins.authomatic#

-Modify backend/src/ploneconf2023/setup.py to include pas.plugins.authomatic in install_requires.
-Also, update backend/src/ploneconf2023/src/ploneconf2023/dependencies.zcml to load the package configuration during Plone Backend startup.
+Modify backend/setup.py to include pas.plugins.authomatic in install_requires.
+Also, update backend/src/ploneconf2024/dependencies.zcml to load the package configuration during Plone Backend startup.

 Frontend: Installing volto-authomatic#

-Add @plone-collective/volto-authomatic to the addons and dependencies sections of frontend/src/addons/volto-ploneconf2023/package.json.
-Run make install-frontend to update the dependencies.
+Add @plone-collective/volto-authomatic to the addons and dependencies sections of frontend/packages/volto-ploneconf2024/package.json.
+Run make frontend-install to update the dependencies.

 Activating and Configuring the Add-on#

 Start the Docker Compose stack with make stack-start.
-Navigate to http://ploneconf2023.localhost/ClassicUI/login and authenticate.
+Navigate to http://ploneconf2024.localhost/ClassicUI/login.

 Install pas.plugins.authomatic from the Add-ons control panel and configure it with the following JSON configuration, replacing KEYHERE and SECRETHERE with your GitHub OAuth application's client ID and secret.